kathleendeleon/mini_math_refresher/README.md

-# Core Math Topic Refreasher for AI applications
+# Core Math Topic Refreasher for AI Applications

 #### This AI-focused math refresher emphasizes linear algebra, probability, optimization, and numerical methods core topics.
-#### The goal is to understand the “math under the hood” of AI (instead of only calling PyTorch/TensorFlow black boxes).
+The goal is to understand the “math under the hood” of AI (instead of only calling PyTorch/TensorFlow black boxes).

 ## 1. Linear Algebra (the backbone)
   a) Vectors, matrices, tensors \